Dynamic Topological Data Analysis of Functional Human Brain Networks: Application to functional brain images

 \subsection{Data description}

 We used a resting-state fMRI dataset collected as part of the Human Connectome Project (HCP) \cite{vanessen.2012, glasser2013minimal}.
-The dataset comprises fMRI scans of $412$ subjects ($172$ males and $240$ females) measured over $1200$ time points using a gradient-echoplanar imaging sequence \cite{song.2020.arXiv, 2021.vijay}.
-Since there are more than $300000$ voxels in fMRI, we parcellated the brain into 116 non-overlapping anatomical regions using the Automated Anatomical Labeling (AAL) template and averaged rsfMRI over each parcellation (Figure \ref{fig:AAL}) \cite{tzourio.2002,desikan.2006, hagmann.2007, arslan.2018}.
+The dataset consists of fMRI scans of $412$ subjects ($172$ males and $240$ females) measured over $1200$ time points using a gradient-echoplanar imaging sequence \cite{song.2023, anand.2023.TMI}.
+Since there are more than $300000$ voxels in an fMRI scan, we parcellated the brain into 116 non-overlapping anatomical regions using the Automated Anatomical Labeling (AAL) template and averaged rsfMRI over each parcellation \cite{tzourio.2002,desikan.2006, hagmann.2007, arslan.2018}.
 The head movements cause serious spatial artifacts in functional connectivity \cite{power.2012, van.2012, satterthwaite.2012, caballero.2017}.
 We calculated the framewise displacements from the three translational displacements and three rotational displacements at each time point to measure the head movement from one volume to the next.
-The volumes with framewise displacement larger than $0.5$ mm and their neighbors (one back and two forward time points) were scrubbed \cite{van.2012, power.2012, huang.2020.NM}.
+The volumes with framewise displacement larger than $0.5$ mm from their neighbors (one back and two forward time points) were scrubbed \cite{van.2012, power.2012, huang.2020.NM}.
 More than one third of $1200$ volumes were scrubbed in $12$ subjects.
-We removed the 12 subjects ($4$ males and $8$ females).
+Thus, we removed the 12 subjects ($4$ males and $8$ females) and used 400 subjects for the study.
+Following \cite{allen.2014}, we adopted window size 60 repetition time (TR), which is time taken for the MRI sequence to acquire one whole volume.
+Since TR=0.72 seconds in HCP, it is 43.2 seconds in physical time.
+Subsequently we computed the Pearson correlation between brain regions in each sliding window in measuring the strength of time varying brain connectivity.
+The details on the rsfMRI preprocessing we performed is explained in our previous study \cite{huang.2020.NM}.
+There are total $(116 \times 115)/2 = 6670$ time series of brain connectivity between 116 regions per subject that is used as an input to this study.